cezarypiatek/cezarypiatek.github.io/src/content/post/auto-generated-web-api-client/index.md

 ## Summary

 Thanks to `NSwag` tooling we can very easily configure automatic WebAPI client generation.
-A basic setup presented in this blog post is available on my Github.
+A basic setup presented in this blog post is available as a [Sample Project](https://github.com/cezarypiatek/SampleWebApiClientGeneration) on my Github.